 In the state of New York, landlords must strictly adhere to specific notice requirements before proceeding with eviction.
 These requirements are essential in maintaining the integrity of the landlord-tenant relationship and ensuring the legal rights of both parties are respected.

-• The first step in the eviction process is the delivery of a notice of termination, a requirement also found in the eviction rights for North Carolina landlords.
+- The first step in the eviction process is the delivery of a notice of termination, a requirement also found in the eviction rights for North Carolina landlords.
 This notice is a formal document that outlines the reasons for eviction and the timeframe within which the tenant is expected to vacate the premises.
 The specifics of this notice depend on the rental agreement and the cause of eviction.

-• For nonpayment of rent, a landlord must provide a three-day notice to the tenant.
+- For nonpayment of rent, a landlord must provide a three-day notice to the tenant.
 If the tenant fails to pay within these three days, the landlord can then start eviction proceedings.

-• However, for lease violations, a landlord must give a written notice outlining the violation and providing an opportunity to correct the issue within a ten-day period.
+- However, for lease violations, a landlord must give a written notice outlining the violation and providing an opportunity to correct the issue within a ten-day period.
 If the problem isn’t rectified, a further thirty-day notice of termination is required.

-Eviction guidelines for New York landlords
+Legal Eviction Process in New York

 Understanding the legal eviction process in New York is essential for landlords aiming to navigate the complexities of the state’s tenant laws.
 This process is governed by specific regulations designed to protect the rights of tenants residing in rental properties.